UMAprotocol/UMIPs/UMIPs/badgerdao-priceID.md

 For bBadger you could use the same getPricePerFullShare method (described above) from the contract to get the underlying amount, and then the underlying values can be queried to give the price of one bBadger token in USD.

+For both implemenations, a block number will need to be used.
+The block number should be the block that is closest to and before the timestamp that the price request timestamp.

 ## Obtaining the WBTC/USD price